Solo Travel in China: Here’s What You Need to Know Before Going

 Get Local Tips via Rednote

-There is very little information on most cities in China for westerners.
+There is very little information on most cities in China for Westerners.
 I usually do my research by googling, looking on Pinterest, or checking out TikTok.
 Since these apps are not used in China, it’s difficult to get information there.
 I was able to find many hidden gems using Red Note, which is an app that is use widely for social media in China and other Asian countries.

 Go on Tours with Bilingual Locals